Rasul230405/TIC_TAC_TOE/README.md

 ## **Overview**

 Welcome to the unbeatable Tic Tac Toe game, created with minimax algorithm.
-This project delves into game theory and decision-making algorithms, providing an excellent opportunity to understand the core principles behind these concepts.
+I have recently started to interested in game theory and decision-making algorithms.
+So this project delves into minimax algorithm.
+It was a good practice to understand core logic behind minimax algorithm and more generally decision making algorithms

 - Features

    - Unbeatable AI: Uses the minimax algorithm to ensure optimal moves.